 Important Information for prospective applicants

-Applications for the 2021 round of the Scholarship Scheme open on Monday 2nd November 2020 and close 5.00pm Friday 12th February 2021.
+Applications for the 2022 round of the Scholarship Scheme are now open until Friday 11 February 2022.

 Anyone considering applying to this scheme should read the Allied Health Postgraduate Scholarship Scheme Applicant Guidelines.